• Menu

 Land in sunset

-If you dream of designing a new home that takes full advantage of the unique geography and views of land that you love, then you’re a candidate for a build-on-your-lot home, sometimes known by the acronym BOYL.
+If you dream of designing a new home that takes full advantage of the unique geography and views of land that you love, then you’re a candidate for a build-on-your-lot, or BOYL, home.
+Here are four steps to get you started on the process.

 1. Choose a Starting Point

-The process of building your own home on your own lot can begin in any one of four places:
+The home building process on your own lot can begin in any one of four places:

 With Land You Love

-If you own land already or are inheriting some, you’re one step ahead of the dreaming stage.
-If you haven’t found that perfect lot yet, you can work with a Realtor who specializes in land purchases or contact a builder who can help you locate the right spot for your home.
+If you own or are inheriting land, you’re one step ahead of the dreaming stage.
+If you haven’t found that perfect lot yet, work with a Realtor who specializes in land purchases or contact a builder who can help you locate the right spot for your home.

 With an Architect